MBII-Galactic-Conquest/godfinger/README.md

 `** REQUIRES PYTHON 3.11+ **`

-Execute "prepare.bat" to install dependancy modules, sufficiently fill out config jsons, then just start the "startRefactor.bat".
+Execute `"prepare.bat"` to install dependancy modules, sufficiently fill out `config jsons`, then just start the `"startRefactor.bat"`

 Ensure `g_logExplicit` is `"3"`, `g_logSync` is `"1"`, `com_logChat` is `"2"`, and `g_logClientInfo` is `"1"` in your server.cfg.

+Ensure your logfile is set to `server.log` in your `server.cfg`

 </br>